While definitely not homemade play dough connoisseurs, we’re pretty proud of our recipe for Dandelion Playdough.

-We’re 6+ weeks into social distancing and so picking up a random ingredient, like cream of tartar, for an afternoon craft activity is a VERY low priority on our to-do list.
-Luckily, we put together this recipe that works with just the ingredients we already had at home.
+(At the time of writing) We’re 6+ weeks into social distancing and so picking up a random ingredient, like cream of tartar, for an afternoon craft activity is a VERY low priority task on our to-do list.
+Luckily, we put together this recipe that works with just the ingredients we have on hand at home.

 How to Make Playdough Without Cream of Tartar